octohedron/ansible-vagrant-mongodb-cluster/README.md

 ### Motivation

-Having a test MongoDB cluster locally for testing purposes, along with examples on how to set up everything with ansible.
+Having a local MongoDB cluster for testing purposes, along with examples on how to set up everything with ansible.
 It can be easily modified to run on any cloud provider, such as GCP/AWS, etc.

 ### Cluster topology